asliwinski23/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview
-I am helping the head of data science for a city school district analyze standardized test data for analysis, reporting, and insights about performance trends and patterns.
+I am helping the head of data science at a school district analyze high school student's standardized test score data for analysis, reporting, and insights about performance trends and patterns.
 These insights are used to inform discussions and strategic decisions at the school and district level.
-In this analysis the variables we focused on were school budgets, size, and type (district vs charter) compared to student's standardized test scores in reading and math to explore if there is any apparent relationship between these variables.
+In this analysis the variables we focused on were school budgets, size, and type (district vs charter) compared to student's standardized test scores in reading and math in order to explore if there is any apparent relationship between these variables and student performance.

-Additionally, after running our intial district and school level analyses, the school board brought to our attention that our file with student test score data showed evidence of academic dishonesty.
+Additionally, after running our intial district and school level analyses, the school board brought to our attention that the file with student test score data showed evidence of academic dishonesty.
 Specifically speaking, the affected data was that of the Thomas High School 9th graders.
-To ensure our distrcit and school analysis was an accurate representation, we decided to rerun the analysis without Thomas High School's 9th grader math and reading scores.
+To ensure our district and school analyses are accurate, we decided to rerun the analysis without Thomas High School's 9th grade math and reading scores.

 Github does not properly format the tables from jupyter notebooks.
-Go to the following link for proper formatting: https://nbviewer.jupyter.org/github/asliwinski23/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb
+Go to the following link for proper formatting of our school analyses: https://nbviewer.jupyter.org/github/asliwinski23/School_District_Analysis/blob/main/PyCitySchools_Challenge.ipynb

 ## Resources
   * Data Source: schools_complete.csv, students_complete.csv
   * Software: Python 3.6.1, Jupyter Notebook, 1.0.0, Pandas, 1.1.3

-## Summary
+## How does replacing Thomas High School's 9th grade scores affect the analysis?
-Our results did vary from our first pass at the district and school analysis once nullified Thomas High School's 9th grade math and reading scores.
-Highlighted below are the ways in which our analysis was affected.
+Our results did vary from our first pass at the district and school analysis once we nullified Thomas High School's 9th grade math and reading scores, however not in a significant way.
+Highlighted below are the ways in which our analysis was or was not affected as well as some of the general patterns observed.

-## How does replacing the ninth-grade scores affect the following:

 ### District Summary
 The district summary was not affectly greatly as 9th graders at Thomas High School only account for 1% of the student's in this study.